See the faces behind RDACC.

 Throughout his notable career, Mike Dowling has held a number of senior leadership, management and director positions.
 His experience in the property development sector includes the management and growth of property portfolios spanning the retail, commercial, residential and industrial property private and public sectors in both Australia, South East Asia and the USA.

-Matt Kelly is the Head of Regional Operations – North, for Healthe Care Australia.
-On the Central Coast this includes Brisbane Waters Private, Gosford Private and Tuggerah Lakes Private Hospitals.
+With over 25 years of experience in the health industry, Matt Kelly is the Head of Regional Operations – North at Healthe Care.
+In this role, he oversees several hospitals on the Central Coast, including Brisbane Waters Private, Gosford Private and Tuggerah Lakes Private Hospitals.

-Matt has been instrumental in overseeing over $120M in health developments on the Coast.
-These include: a $38M Cancer Centre at Gosford Hospital, the $10M Gosford Heart Centre, a $35M expansion of Gosford Private Hospital and the $32M new Tuggerah Lakes Private Hospital in Kanwal.
+He has been instrumental in facilitating over $120M worth of local health infrastructure, including a $38M Cancer Centre at Gosford Hospital, the $10M development of the Gosford Heart Centre, a $35M expansion of Gosford Private Hospital, and the $32M construction of the new Tuggerah Lakes Private Hospital in Kanwal.

 Ron is regarded as a successful and highly respected franchisee of one of the world’s most iconic brands, McDonalds.
 Employing over 1300 locals of diverse backgrounds, he has been award-recognised for both youth and disability employment.